toashd/go-tiny/README.md

 The intended use is that incrementing, consecutive integers will be used as keys to generate the short URLs.
 For example, when creating a new URL, the unique integer ID assigned by a database could be used to generate the URL by using this module.
 Or a simple counter may be used.
 As long as the same integer is not used twice, the same short URL will not be generated twice.

 The module supports both encoding and decoding of URLs.
-The min_length parameter allows you to pad the URL if you want it to be a specific length.
+The `minLength` parameter allows you to pad the URL if you want it to be a specific length.

 Getting Started